-With IMO 2020 entering into force in 2020 all vessels operated by Algoma that did not have an exhaust scrubber converted to marine diesel or, in the case of ocean ships, a combination of low-sulphur fuels and diesel.
+All vessels operated by Algoma that are not equipped with an exhaust gas scrubber have converted to marine diesel or, in the case of ocean ships, a combination of low-sulphur intermediate fuels and diesel.

 The regulatory framework concerning scrubbers is currently under review by the IMO and is likely to evolve.
 In particular, effluent quality from scrubbers is under study and there is a possibility of additional restrictions or even prohibitions on discharge in future.
-There is a risk also that the new regulations being developed under the US Vessel Incidental Discharge Act (VIDA) could result in the requirement to store all effluent on board and dispose of it ashore.
+There is a risk also that new regulatory restrictions in Canada or the US could result in the requirement to store all effluent on board and dispose of it ashore.
 In addition, the effectiveness of exhaust gas scrubbers with respect to removal of other contaminants (particulate matter and black carbon) that may be the subject of future regulation is not yet confirmed; however, should additional air emissions limits be adopted, existing scrubbers would possibly be grandfathered.
-Equipment reliability represents an additional risk, due in part to new technology, delays in availability of replacement parts and lack of trained technicians to respond, and could lead to potential issues after 2021 (non-compliance, need for fuel switching, possible commercial delays) related to scrubber malfunctions or breakdowns.
+Equipment reliability represents an additional risk, due in part to new technology, delays in availability of replacement parts and lack of trained technicians to respond and could lead to potential issues after 2021 (non-compliance, need for fuel switching, possible commercial delays) related to scrubber malfunctions or breakdowns.